laserpants/trombone/docs/route-format.rst

 Placeholders
 ------------

-Placeholders are indicated by a double pair of surrounding curly-braces (similar to Handlebars.js).
+Placeholders are indicated by a double pair of surrounding curly-braces (akin to Handlebars.js).
 Trombone templates acknowledge three types of placeholder variables:

 * Uri segment ``{{:variables}}``;
 * JSON value ``{{placeholders}}``; and